FoushWare/elzatona_web/Rest/markdown/docs/testing/tasks/guided-flow/G-006-guided-practice-localStorage.md

     - Verify Plan B has separate progress
     - Switch back to Plan A
     - Verify Plan A progress is restored

+11. **Test learning resources display** ⭐ NEW
+    - Find a question with resources (videos, courses, or articles)
+    - Answer the question to show the explanation
+    - Verify resources section appears after the explanation
+    - Verify resource types display correctly (video, course, article)
+    - Verify resource details (title, URL, description, duration, author)
+    - Click resource link → Verify opens in new tab
+    - Verify resources NOT shown when question has no resources
+    - Verify resources NOT shown for code questions
+    - Verify resources NOT shown before explanation is shown
+    - Verify multiple resources display in list format

 ## Test Execution Commands